Members Info

 Infectious Disease Policy

 Deals with the issue of Infectious Diseases within Australian Football.
-AFLV complimented with relevant education / awareness strategies.
+AFL VIC complimented with relevant education / awareness strategies.

 Duty of Care Policy